Kazi Nuruzzaman: Career

 In October 1958 after General Ayub Khan declared Martial Law in Pakistan, he & Major Salauddin Amin were the only two officers who refused to sign a document of allegiance pledging loyalty to then President of Pakistan, General Ayub Khan.

+In 1961 he left the army and was transferred to East Pakistan Industrial Development Corporation.
+He served there till 1970.
+In 1970 he resigned from EPIDC because of some differences of opinion with EPIDC Authorities.

 Bangladesh Liberation War

 In 1971, he joined the Liberation War.
 He was senior to all the sector commanders & was given staff position by C-in-C Osmani.

 During the war, Bangladesh was divided into eleven sectors and each of those sectors had a Sector Commander who would direct the guerrilla warfare.
-He succeeded Major Najmul Haque as Commander of Sector 7 who died in a road crash on September 27, 1971, in India.
+He succeeded Major Najmul Haque as Commander of Sector 7 who died in a road crash on 27 September 1971, in India.
 He played a key role in Bangladesh's achieving independence from Pakistan during the 1971 war.
+During the war he was promoted to the rank of Lieutenant Colonel.

 Post war he was tasked with gathering injured freedom fighters from Kolkata.

 Award

 He was awarded the Bir Uttom award, which is the second-highest award for individual gallantry in Bangladesh.
 As thousands of Mukti Bahini volunteers, mostly farmers, were killed and did not receive any recognition, he chose not to accept any gallantry award.
 He rejected the Bir Uttom award.